Leadership Coaching: Overturn Leadership Liabilities

 Leaders who treat their people this way give the impression that obedience is the most important factor: they are to do or die, not to question why.
 Messengers of bad news get shot.
 There is little understanding or caring about the staff.
 Only the leader’s needs matter.
 It sounds harsh, but unfortunately, it is common.

-This is a clear demonstration of devaluing people, and it has serious consequences.
-Above all else, people need to sense value to maintain self-worth, confidence, and positivity to do their work.
+This demonstrates that people are devalued, which has serious consequences.
+Above all else, people need to sense value to maintain self-worth, confidence, and positivity in their work.
 Devaluing people strips them of these critical aspects while debilitating the productivity and longevity of the staff.

 Micromanaging is yet another way leaders devalue their people.
 It stems from the leader’s belief that no one can match their high standards, so they must be over-guided to get things right.
 People are not considered competent or trustworthy enough, which devalues and demoralizes them and creates a stinging liability.